mike-wendt/redmine-slackbot/README.md

 ### Slack

-1. Get token from Slack API for bot and save
+1. Create [a bot named `@redminebot`](https://my.slack.com/services/new/bot) and save the API token

  `export BOT_TOKEN="<slack api token>"`

-2. Run the following Python scrip to get the bot's user ID for `BOT_ID`
+2. Run the following Python script to get the bot's user ID for `BOT_ID`

  `python print_bot_id.py`

 ### Redmine

 1. Get Redmine version from http://redmine/admin/info
-2. Get API key from user profile (may have to enable rest API in Admin if not seen)
+2. Get API key from user profile (may have to enable REST API in Admin if not seen)

 ### Saving config